vitay/academic-kickstart/content/post/successor_representations/index.md

 $$V^*(s_t) = \max_a \sum_{s'} p(s' | s_t, a) \, (r(s_t, a, s')+ \gamma \, V^*(s'))$$
 </div>

 The main advantage of model-free methods is their speed: they *cache* the future of the system into value functions.
 When having to take a decision at time $t$, we only need to look at the action with the highest Q-value in the state $s\_t$ and take it.
 If the Q-values are optimal, this is the optimal policy.
-Oppositely, model-based algorithms have to plan sequentially in the state-action space, what can be very long if the problem has a long temporal horizon.
+Oppositely, model-based algorithms have to plan sequentially in the state-action space, which can be very long if the problem has a long temporal horizon.

 The main drawback of MF methods is their *inflexibility* when the reward distribution changes.
-When the reward associated to a transition changes (the source of reward has vanished, its nature has changed, the rules of the game have changed, etc), each action leading to that transition has to be experienced multiple times before the corresponding values reflect that change.
+When the reward associated with a transition changes (the source of reward has vanished, its nature has changed, the rules of the game have changed, etc), each action leading to that transition has to be experienced multiple times before the corresponding values reflect that change.
 This is due to the use of the **temporal difference** (TD) algorithm, where the **reward prediction error** (RPE) is used to update values:

 <div>$$\delta_t = r_{t+1} + \gamma \, V^\pi(s_{t+1}) - V^\pi(s_t)$$</div>

 <div>$$\Delta V^\pi(s_t) = \alpha \, \delta_t$$</div>

 When the reward associated to a transition changes drastically, only the last state (or action) is updated after that experience (unless we use eligibility traces).
-Only multiple repetitions of the same trajectory would allow to change the initial decisions.
+Only multiple repetitions of the same trajectory would allow changing the initial decisions.
 This is opposite to MB methods, where a change in the reward distribution would very quickly influence the planning of the optimal trajectory.
 In MB, the reward probabilities can be estimated with:

 <div>$$
     \Delta r(s_t, a_t, s_{t+1}) = \alpha \, (r_{t+1} - r(s_t, a_t, s_{t+1}))